doriantaylor/rb-forget-passwords/README.md

-# LazyAuth - Web Authentication, but lazy
+# LazyAuth: Web Authentication, But Lazy

 LazyAuth is a stand-alone Web authentication module that replicates the "forgot-my-password" user flow, which will, on request, e-mail a